VenuriHimasha123/VenuriHimasha123/README.md

 ---

-## 🌸 About Me
+## 💜 About Me

 - 👩‍💻 Passionate about **Web Development** and **Software Engineering**
 - 🌐 Volunteer at **IEEE**
-- 🏆 Certified in Python, Cisco Networks, and Maths Competitions
 - 🎯 Goal: Become an impactful IT professional
-- 🐇 Fun fact: Love traveling & drawing ✈️🎨
+- 🐇 Fun fact: Love traveling & pet lover ✈️🎨

 ---